workspacebychristian/workspacebychristian/README.md

 - Enhanced observability using AWS CloudWatch, New Relic reduced incident response by **30%**
 - Improved security with AWS IAM, KMS, and automated backup strategies
 - Reduced cloud spend by **20%** with proactive cost optimization
-- Automated microservices deployment using AWS Lambda & API Gateway
-- Led incident response and RCA across teams boosting customer satisfaction
+- Collaborated with teams to resolve incident reports boosting customer satisfaction

 ---